 - Block water systems.
 Loose cuttings and pieces of bark can drift into local water sources, leading to blockages in our water systems.

 - Create a fire risk.
-Once the green waste dries out, all those twigs and leaves become perfect firelighters.
+Once the green waste dries out, all those twigs and leaves become perfect firelighters. - Burn it.
+Burning garden waste can create:

 - Air pollution.
 The smoke releases harmful pollutants, including greenhouse gases such as carbon dioxide which add to global warming.